A unique approach to technology and how it changes our lives

 On the surface, it’s hard to validate the idea that technology is doing more harm than good, given its economic impact and widespread usage.

-In a ongoing debate, a resounding 72% of respondents agreed that the Internet is the best invention ever.
+In an ongoing debate, some argue that the Internet is the best invention ever.

 - Smartphone sales more than doubled in 2017 compared to 2012.